jestjs/jest/website/versioned_docs/version-22.0/ManualMocks.md

 When a manual mock exists for a given module, Jest's module system will use that module when explicitly calling `jest.mock('moduleName')`.
 However, manual mocks will take precedence over node modules even if `jest.mock('moduleName')` is not called.
 To opt out of this behavior you will need to explicitly call `jest.unmock('moduleName')` in tests that should use the actual module implementation.

 Here's a contrived example where we have a module that provides a summary of all the files in a given directory.
+In this case we use the core (built in) `fs` module.

 ```javascript
 // FileSummarizer.js